sgofferj/tak-feeder-traffic-fin-ais/README.md

 | MYCOT | a-f-G-U | (optional) CoT type for heartbeat |

 Note: At the moment, only SSL TCP connections are supported.

+A word about the update rate: Ships are moving fairly slow, so an update rate of 5 to 10 seconds should be sufficient.
+The container will cache all received position and metadata and submit all ships it has position data for to the TAK server.
 ## Certificates
 These are the server-issued certificate and key files.
 Before using, the password needs to be removed from the key file with `openssl rsa -in cert.key -out cert-nopw.key`.
 OpenSSL will ask for the key password which usually is "atakatak".